compsci589-summer24/compsci589-summer24.github.io/pages/assignments/lib/assignment1.md

 #### Colab
 If using colab, make a new folder, (ex. `cs589`) in Google Drive and upload the `assignment1` folder.
 Then, you right-click on any `.ipynb` file and click "Open with" → "Google Colaboratory".

-After opening any notebook in colab you will need to uncomment and run the first code cell.
+After opening any notebook in Colab you will need to uncomment and run the first code cell.
 This will mount Google Drive, install all the datasets, and `cd` into the `assignment1` directory.
 You should be able to start then.
 If there is any problem, please feel free to ask us on Piazza.

 #### Running locally